hadronized/blog/Reaction_Through_Explicit_Effects.md

 > *It takes a pair of int and apply them an offset!*

 Yeah, exactly.
 And it can’t be **anything else**.
 We don’t need assumptions, because such a function is *transparent*.
-That’s a great property you can rely on – do it, your compiler does it ;)
+That’s a great property you can rely on – do it, your compiler does ;)

 ## However, we still need side effects